ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 In the mobilenet example output, the graph is from lines 18 to 1629.
 After this are the optimization timings, which are part of the runtime, but not the network - these go until line 1989.
 Next there are a few wall clock recordings for the loading of the network, before the first layer "Convolution2dLayer_CreateWorkload_#18" at line 2036.
 This is where the layer information that requires analysis starts.

-The layers' "Wall clock time" in microseconds shows you how long they took to run.
-These layers and their timings can then be analyzed to see which layers, and which operators, took the most time.
+The layers' wall-clock time in microseconds shows you how much time elapsed.
+You can then analyze these layers and timings to identify which layers and operators took the most time to run.